An-n-nie/BankChurnKaggle/README.md

 # Bank Churn Kaggle Challenge

-This repository holds an attempt to apply Histogram-based Gradient Boosting to predict churn rates at a bank provided through the [Binary Classification with a Bank Churn Dataset](https://www.kaggle.com/competitions/playground-series-s4e1/overview) Kaggle challenge.
+This repository explores the use of Histogram-based Gradient Boosting to predict customer churn in a bank as part of the [Binary Classification with a Bank Churn Dataset](https://www.kaggle.com/competitions/playground-series-s4e1/overview) Kaggle challenge.

 ## Overview

-The goal of the Kaggle challenge was to use a tabular dataset containing various banking information to predict whether a customer keeps their account or churn it.
-This repository considers the task at hand a binary classification problem and uses different machine learning models to sample their performances.
-Then, the model with the best performance will undergo some model tuning before proceeding to apply it to the final dataset.
+The goal of the Kaggle challenge was to use a tabular dataset containing various banking information to predict whether a customer etains thier account or chooses to close it (churn).
+This repository considers the task at hand a binary classification problem and evaluates the performance of several machine learning models.
+Then, the model with the best performance is further fine tuned before being applied to the final dataset.
 In this case, Histogram-based Gradient Boosting was the best performing model, achieving an average area under the ROC curve score of 88.75%.
 The last-updated score on the Kaggle challenge's leader board was 90.59%.

 ## Summary of Workdone

 ### Data

- * Type: Tabular
+**Type**: Tabular data (CSV format)
-   * Input: CSV files (train, test) of different bank-related features (tenure, credit score, balance, etc.)
+- **Input**: Banking features such as tenure, credit score, balance, etc.
-   * Output: signal/background rates
- * Size:
-   * Train: 165034 rows, 14 columns (last column - "Exited" rates for signal/background)
-   * Test: 110023 rows, 13 columns
- * Instances: Train.csv file is split into
+- **Output**: Binary target column ("Exited"), where 0 = stayed, 1 = churned

+**Size**:
+- **Train**: 165,034 rows × 14 columns (including the "Exited" target)
+- **Test**: 110,023 rows × 13 columns (without the target)

+**Split**:
-   * 60% Train
+- 60% training
-   * 20% Validation
+- 20% validation
-   * 20% Test
+- 20% testing

 #### Preprocessing / Clean up

-* Null: No null values found
+**Null values**: None found
-* Duplicates: some were found after removing id and customer id columns, revealing customers with same surnames and same account balances and estimated salaries.
-These were assumed to be duplicates and removed.
+**Duplicates**: Identified after removing ID and CustomerID columns.
+Rows with identical surnames, balances, and estimated salaries were assumed to be duplicates and removed.

-* Categorical columns: Geography and Gender columns were onehot encoded using OneHotEncoder from Scikitlearn.
-* Numerical columns:
-  * Credit score, balance, age, tenure, estimated salary and number of products columns were scaled using StandardScaler from Scikitlearn. (both MinMaxScaler and StandardScaler were used and both gave same results.)
+**Categorical columns**:
+- `Geography` and `Gender` encoded via `OneHotEncoder` from scikit-learn.

+**Numerical columns**:
+- `CreditScore`, `Balance`, `Age`, `Tenure`, `EstimatedSalary`, and `NumOfProducts` scaled using `StandardScaler`.
+  - (Note: Both `MinMaxScaler` and `StandardScaler` were tested and yielded comparable results.)
-  * The rest of the numerical columns were already in good range (i.e. binary)
+- Remaining numerical columns (e.g., `HasCrCard`, `IsActiveMember`) were already in binary format and left unchanged.

 #### Data Visualization
-There were some class imbalance found between the signal and background variables.
+A bar chart was created to visualize the distribution of the target variable.
+Here, an imbalance was observed with significantly more customers staying than churning.

 <div align='center'>